stashed/docs/docs/concepts/crds/backupbatch.md

 `spec.driver` indicates the mechanism used to backup.
 Currently, Stash supports `Restic` and `VolumeSnapshotter` as drivers.
 The default value of this field is `Restic`.
 For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specdriver).

-#### spec.members

-`spec.members` field specifies a list of targets to backup.
-Each member consists of the following fields:

-- **target.alias :** For batch backup, Stash backup all the members into a single Repository.
-So, it is necessary to keep the data of individual member separate from the others.
-The `target.alias` field is used as an identifier of the backed up data of the individual target.
-No two members of a `BackupBatch` should have the same `alias`.
-Otherwise, their data might get corrupted.

-- **target.ref :** `target.ref` refers to the target of backup.
-You have to specify `apiVersion`, `kind` and `name` of the target.
-Stash will use this information to inject a sidecar to the target or to create a backup job for it.

-- **target.paths :** `target.paths` specifies list of file paths to backup.

-- **target.volumeMounts :** `target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
-Stash will mount these volumes inside a sidecar container or a backup job.

-- **target.exclude :** Specifies a list of pattern for the files that should be ignored during backup.
-Stash will not backup the files that matches these patterns.

-- **target.snapshotClassName :** `target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
-Use this field only if `driver` is set to `VolumeSnapshotter`.

-- **task :** `task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to backup the target.
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spectask).

-- **runtimeSettings :** `runtimeSettings` allows to configure runtime environment for the backup sidecar or job.
-You can specify runtime settings at both pod level and container level.
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specruntimesettings).

-- **tempDir :** Stash mounts an `emptyDir` for holding temporary files.
-It is also used for `caching` for faster backup performance.
-You can configure the `emptyDir` using `tempDir` section.
-You can also disable `caching` using this field.
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spectempdir).

-- **interimVolumeTemplate :** For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
-In this case, it has to store the dumped data temporarily before uploading to the backend. `interimVolumeTemplate` specifies a PVC template for holding those  data temporarily.
-Stash will create a PVC according to the template and use it to store the data temporarily.
-This PVC will be deleted according to the [backupHistoryLimit](#specbackuphistorylimit).
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specinterimvolumetemplate).

-#### spec.executionOrder

-`spec.executionOrder` specifies whether Stash should backup the targets sequentially or in parallel.
-If `spec.executionOrder` is set to `Parallel`, Stash will start backup of all the targets simultaneously.
-If it is set to `Sequential`, Stash will not start backup of a target until all the previous members has completed their backup process.
-The default value of this field is `Parallel`.

-#### spec.hooks

-`spec.hooks` allows performing some global actions before and after the backup process of the members.
-You can send HTTP requests to a remote server via `httpGet` or `httpPost`.
-You can check whether a TCP port is open using `tcpSocket` hooks.
-You can also execute some commands using `exec` hook.

-- **spec.hooks.preBackup:** `spec.hooks.preBackup` hooks are executed on each backup session before taking backup of the members.
-- **spec.hooks.postBackup:** `spec.hooks.postBackup` hooks are executed on each backup session after taking backup of the members.

-For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/latest/hooks/overview.md).

-#### spec.runtimeSettings

-`spec.runtimeSettings` This runtime settings is applicable for CronJob(used to create `BackupSession`) only.
-For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specruntimesettings).

 #### spec.repository

 `spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where the backed up data will be stored.